vuejs/vuepress/packages/docs/docs/plugin/official/plugin-container.md

 - Type: `string`
 - Default: `':'`

-The character to use in delimiter.
+The character to use as a delimiter.